rixo/atom-refs/README.md

 - avoid to open temporary editors when resolving re-exported modules (`export { ... } from`)

-- share AST to avoid double parsing
+- share AST to avoid double parsing of same code

 ## Features